AyseAsude/CBRN_sprint/README.md

 ## Overview

-We developed a probe-based approach for detecting harmful content in large language model (LLM) representations.
+We developed a probe-based approach for detecting harmful CBRN content in large language model (LLM) representations.
 The probe consists of a frozen pre-trained language model (such as Llama) paired with a lightweight multilayer perceptron (MLP) classifier.

 ## Methodology